 Furnham, Adrian and McClelland, Alastair and Swami, Viren (2012) The influence of person traits on lawyer selection among British adults.
 Journal of General Psychology, 139 (4). pp. 217-229.
 ISSN 0022-1309Full text not available from this repository.

 The present study examined selection criteria for lawyers among British adults, which begins to overturn a dearth of studies examining this issue among legal professions.
 A total of 122 participants were asked to rate eight lawyers dichotomized along lawyer origin (Britain versus South Asia), gender (women versus men), and age (younger versus older).
 A mixed-design analysis of variance showed that there was a main effect of lawyer origin, with British lawyers preferred over the South Asian counterparts.
 There were also a number of significant interactions between lawyer variables, as well as participant gender and age.
 The effect sizes of these interactions were generally smaller (?p 2 = .07?.24) than the main effect lawyer origin (?p 2 = .54).
 Limitations and practical implications are discussed in conclusion.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

-|Deposited On:||30 Oct 2012 15:25|
+|Date Deposited:||30 Oct 2012 15:25|

 |Last Modified:||30 Oct 2012 15:25|